puppetlabs-toy-chest/razor-server/doc/api.md

 Hostname is a pattern for the host names of the nodes bound to the policy;
 eventually you'll be able to use facts and other fun stuff there.
 For now, you get to say ${id} and get the node's DB id.

+### Delete node

+A single node can be removed from the database with the `delete-node` command.
+It accepts the name of a single node:

+    {
+      'name': 'node17'
+    }

+Of course, if that node boots again at some point, it will be automatically recreated.

 ## Collections